 Particle Board Core

 These are the most affordable core types, but they’re also not water-resistant and prone to damage.
-You can rely on these materials if you’re working on workpieces that don’t require much durability or strength.

 What are Hardwood Plywood Veneers?